IgorBabkin/ts-ioc-container/packages/ts-ioc-container/README.md

 ### Scopes
 Sometimes you need to create a scope of container.
 For example, when you want to create a scope per request in web application.

-- NOTICE: remember that when you scope doesn't have dependency then it will be resolved from parent container
+- NOTICE: remember that when scope doesn't have dependency then it will be resolved from parent container
 - NOTICE: when you create a scope of container then all providers are cloned to new scope.
 For that reason every provider has methods `clone` and `isValid` to clone itself and check if it's valid for certain scope accordingly.

 ```typescript